International Careers Support

 Mentoring

-Careers Network offer various mentoring schemes where we connect you with industry professionals who can support you with your career development.
-Our mentors are from a wide range of sectors and job roles.
-Many are based in the UK but we also have international mentors from China, USA, India, Singapore, Australia and many more.
-They can share with you their experiences of living and working abroad and their tips for finding and applying for work experience.
+Careers Network offer mentoring programmes to connect you with industry professionals that can support you with your career development.
+Our mentors are from a wide range of sectors and job roles, and are based in the UK and internationally.

 Part-time work